 What I found was an amazingly well-rounded syntax that was actually quite similar to PHP in many regards.
 You’ll notice that when you start using SCSS that it can be a little daunting.
 Since there are so many new types of techniques you need to understand.
 Although with a good knowledge of CSS it’s quite a quick learning process, which then pays off dividends.

 Why do I say make and use?
 Well the answer is simple, it can be very easy to create said style-guide only to not follow it yourself.
-Just because you created the components, the elements and the guide itself, doesn’t mean you get to bend the rules and just custom code everything, because that’s the complete opposite of what I’m trying to get across.
+Just because you created the components, the elements and the guide itself, doesn’t mean you get to bend the rules.

-Easily updatable and maintainable code comes from a mind-set, if you haven’t got that mind-set then you need to learn and grow as a developer.
-Even more importantly if you don’t have that mind-set then you should not be in charge of a project that calls for it.
+Easily maintainable code comes from a certain mindset.
+If you haven’t got that mindset you need to learn and grow as a developer.
+Therefore if you don’t have that mindset you shouldn’t be heading a project that calls for it.
 That’s not to say you shouldn’t work on a project with this mind-set however, but you need to learn the proper way to approach certain areas before you get to have complete control.

 I’m currently going through the process of re-coding the Assembla site, (which is where I work as a front-end developer).
 One thing I did before I even touched that first line of code was study, study and study some more.
-I made absolutely sure I knew what I was doing before I started so that when it came time to make decisions I knew my own opinion was valuable and not just a personal theory or idea.
+I made sure I knew what I was doing before I started.
+That way when it came time to make decisions I could rely on my own opinion.

-I hope that many more people will start picking up the modular, maintainable and reusable mindset in the future, however it’s something that is learned and you can’t just grab a certain mindset from a shelf and be on your way.
+I hope more people start picking up the modular, maintainable and reusable mindset.
+However it’s something that’s learned, you can’t just grab a mindset from a shelf and be on your way.
 You have to grow into a mindset and then grow even more once you’ve got it.
 Hence why I believe there is no “top-level” for front-end development.
 The more you learn the better you are, but there is always more learning to be done.